 Types of software solutions for talent acquisition

 A strong talent acquisition programme is more often than not backed up by smart, intuitive software.
-Here are some examples of the kind of programmes helping employers and recruiters to find their leaders of the future:
+Here are some examples of the kind of programmes helping employers and recruiters to find their leaders of the future and modernize recruitment: